woocommerce/storefront/README.txt

 Privacy Policy for the Google Fonts API: https://developers.google.com/fonts/faq#what_does_using_the_google_fonts_api_mean_for_the_privacy_of_my_users

 == Changelog ==

+= 2.4.6 - 2019-04-26 =
+* Fix - Sort homepage template categories by `menu_order` instead of `name`.
+* Fix - Remove menu transition when no menu is assigned to primary location.

 = 2.4.5 - 2019-03-15 =
 * Fix - Revert changes made to the navigation menus that in some cases could cause menus to be hidden on the page.